-Contingent labour is defined as a person who works for a buyer (eg government agency) but is paid by a supplier (eg recruitment agency).
+Contingent labour is defined as a person who works for a buyer (for example, a government agency) but is paid by a supplier (a recruitment agency).
 The contingent worker is not on the government’s payroll.

 The Contingent Workforce Scheme:

 - has the advantage of not ‘locking-up’ a market, with new suppliers being able to register at any time.
-This provides government buyers with immediate access to panels of expert suppliers
+This gives buyers with immediate access to panels of expert suppliers.

-- allows flexible arrangements including provision for adding new categories (buyers) and role types (suppliers)
+- allows flexible arrangements, including adding new categories (buyers) and role types (suppliers)